-By the end of this Ethereum mining rig guide, you should have all the knowledge you need to build you own mining rig and get started mining Ethereum.
+By the end of this Ethereum mining rig guide, you should have all the knowledge you need to build your mining rig and get started mining Ethereum.

-As always, there is loads to cover in this guide to building a mining rig.
+As always, there are loads to cover in this guide to building a mining rig.
 With that in mind, let’s begin.
 We’ve already wasted enough time!

 (If you’re already familiar with the concept of Ethereum mining, feel free to skip to the ‘what is an Ethereum mining rig’ section).